Okay, so you like to play chess with your opponent, but you want to know how many chess games are possible? Then you are in right place!

 Online chess games: You might be thinking that the chess games you play online can last forever, but that’s not correct, because chess rules are applied to every sector.

 They also most likely follow the rules of FIDE.
 In chess.com, the system automatically declares draw when a threefold repetition occurs.
-On lichess, the player are supposed to claim for a draw when the position is reached three or four times, but then automatically a draw is called after the fivefold repetition.
+On lichess, the player is supposed to claim for a draw when the position is reached three or four times, but then automatically a draw is called after the fivefold repetition.

 What Was The Longest Chess Game?